 About Maternity Allowance

 Maternity Allowance is paid weekly to help you take time off work to have a baby.
-The allowance is payable for up to 18 weeks.
-To claim the allowance, you must have paid contributions for a certain period.
+It’s paid for a maximum of 18 weeks.

 The current rate for Maternity Allowance is £204.19 a week, paid directly into your bank account.